Doc Academy is the school program of Doc Society, providing free, easy-to-use resources for secondary school teachers, including:

-- 100s of short clips from critically-acclaimed films
+- Short clips from critically-acclaimed documentary films

 Doc Society is a dynamic think tank on a mission to ensure the sustainable future of documentary film in the face of challenges from the changing media, broadcast, funding and social landscape.

-For more information about the films we have funded and our other projects please go to DocSociety.org.
+For more information about the films Doc Society has funded and other projects please go to docsociety.org.

 Doc Academy was conceived by Doc Society in collaboration with the designer Luke Williams-Ellis, whose persistent encouragement was instrumental in the development of the project.
 The idea came off paper and was made real with the guidance of our good friends and partners at Riley Productions, with seed funding from Grierson Trust, and design by Doc Society's Creative Director, James Franklin.